 Activity Environmental Receptor Potential Impact Magnitude & Duration Extent/Location & Significance Level Likelihood & Nature Mitigation Residual & Reversible /Irreversible Item AQ3 - There is a potential for contamination of water tanks from fugitive dust Low & Short- term Local & Minor Negative Low & Indirect NJBP II has developed specific methods to addressing these impacts.
 This include disconnection of water tanks from guttering and supply of fresh water to those citizens who may be impacted using tankers.
-Item AQ4 - Various mechanical equipment and vehicles are expected to be used at the project site.
+Minor Reversible Item AQ4 - Various mechanical equipment and vehicles are expected to be used at the project site.
 The heavy duty vehicles are expected to be primarily diesel fuel vehicles.
 When properly maintained heavy duty vehicles can operate without causing a significant decrease in air quality.
 However, if maintenance is poor, excessive fugitive emissions may result.
-Local & Minor Negative Low & Indirect Heavy duty equipment and vehicles using diesel fuel must be properly maintained and inspected at regular intervals.
+Low & Short- term Local & Minor Negative Low & Indirect Heavy duty equipment and vehicles using diesel fuel must be properly maintained and inspected at regular intervals.
 As much as possible, all vehicular maintenance should be done at an approved off-site maintenance location such as a garage.
 Vehicles causing excessive emissions should be removed from service.
-Reversible Item AQ5 - The removal of vegetation from the site during site clearance activities may increase the potential for particulate matter to get into the atmosphere.
-Local & Minor Negative Low & Indirect During site clearance activities, the area must be monitored and dust suppression techniques put in place as needed.
-Minor Reversible Noise I the second of Level O Adison Nevertine A A . d' O City of the latest and the latest an l national Pre-operations, operations, rehabilitation Humans and Fauna Item N1 - Vehicles and site activities, and various mechanical equipment, can generate noise that may exceed acceptable levels.
+Item AQ5 - The removal of vegetation from the site during site clearance activities may increase the potential for particulate matter to get into the atmosphere.
+Low & Short- term Local & Minor Negative Low & Indirect During site clearance activities, the area must be monitored and dust suppression techniques put in place as needed.
+Minor Reversible Noise Pre-operations, operations, rehabilitation Humans and Fauna Item N1 -Vehicles and site activities, and various mechanical equipment, can generate noise that may exceed acceptable levels.
 Low & Long-term Local & Minor Negative Medium & Direct Silencers or mufflers on construction equipment should be properly fitted and maintained.
 If site activities are known to be noisy, they should be scheduled at times least likely to impact the receptors.